qualiaMachine/ML_with_Amazon_SageMaker/episodes/Data-storage-setting-up-S3.md

 ::::::::::::::::::::::::::::::::::::: keypoints

 - Use S3 for scalable, cost-effective, and flexible storage.
-- EC2 storage is suitable for small, temporary datasets.
+- EC2 storage is fairly uncommon, but may be suitable for small, temporary datasets.
 - Track your S3 storage costs, data transfer, and requests to manage expenses.
 - Regularly delete unused data or buckets to avoid ongoing costs.